X (Kylie Minogue album): Live performances and tour

 Minogue went on several television shows in the US to promote the album.
 On 31 March 2008, she gave an interview on the Today show with Matt Lauer inside the NBC Studios in Manhattan.
 On 1 April, the same day X hit US stores, Minogue performed "All I See" and "Can't Get You Out of My Head" live on a season 6 episode of the American program Dancing with the Stars.
-It was her first performance on American TV in five years and was viewed by more than 17 million people.
+It was her first performance on American TV in four years and was viewed by more than 17 million people.
 She was interviewed and performed "All I See" on The Late Late Show with Craig Ferguson and The Ellen DeGeneres Show.
 Her last appearance on the US-promo tour was on Idol Gives Back, an American Idol charitable campaign of on April 9.

 To promote the album, Minogue announced her tenth concert tour in late November 2007, titled KylieX2008.
 It began in May 2008 and concluded in December.
 Travelling to Europe, South America, Asia, and Australasia, Minogue spent $20 million for the production, making it her most expensive tour at the time; in comparison, Showgirl: The Greatest Hits Tour cost her $5 million.
 The concerts were divided into eight segments: Xlectro Static, Cheer Squad, Beach Party, Xposed, Naughty Manga Girl, Starry Nights, Black Versus White, and the encore.
 Tickets for the first eight shows sold out in less than two hours in early December 2007.
 KylieX2008 was commercially successful, grossing $70,000,000 from ticket sales.
 The DVD of the tour, KylieX2008, was released on December 1, 2008.